mbforbes/nlp-corpora-backend/footer.md

 ## Access outside UW CSE

-Accessing the corpora requires a CSE unix account.
-UW members can receive UW CSE guest accounts by having a UW CSE faculty or staff sponsor them at https://sponsor.cs.washington.edu/.
-Despite the name "sponsor," this is absolutely _free_.
-Guest accounts last up to two years and can be renewed indefinitely.
+Accessing the corpora requires a UW CSE unix account.
+UW members can receive a free UW CSE guest account by having a UW CSE faculty or staff [sponsor them](https://sponsor.cs.washington.edu/).
+Despite the name "sponsor," this is absolutely _free_ for both parties.
+Guest accounts last up to two years and can pbe renewed indefinitely.

 Access outside UW is not possible.

 ## Bugs / questions / contributions

-Please open a GitHub issue or pull request on this repository.
+For any bugs or questions, please open a GitHub issue on this repository (top of the webpage).

+To help contribute to this project, please check out the [backend repository](https://github.com/mbforbes/nlp-corpora-backend) and open issues or pull requests there.

 ## Maintainers